Komoszek/WSI/README.md

-# WSI
+# RuleFinder
-This project is a semestral project for WSI course at MiNI faculty at WUT.
+This application is a semestral project for WSI course at MiNI faculty at WUT.

 ## Installation
 To install all dependencies go to main directory and run: